Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP 3.9.19 =
+- The audio player shortcode can be used in template 1 download display shortcode.

 = 3.9.18 =
 - New URL query parameter "sdm_ignore_logging" added to ignore download logging and counting for direct download link.
 - SDM block editor's sidebar styling issue fixed.